perseon/client-compress/README.md

 A JavaScript client side image compression library.
 This library uses the Canvas API to compress the image, and thus will not work on the node.js server-side.
 This library is forked from [compress.js](https://github.com/alextanhongpin/compress.js).
 This version has been updated to use the latest packages, uses async/await, fixes bugs, offers more options and a cleaner API.

 The input is an array of Blob like objects.
 This includes Blob and File objects.
-The output format is current a base64 encoded JPEG, however, this might change to a Blob in the future with the option of outputting the base64 instead.
+The output format is currently a base64 encoded JPEG, however, this might change to a Blob in the future with the option of outputting the base64 instead.

 ## Advantages